-For Beginners Lessons dates see our dedicated page.
+For Beginners Lessons information & dates see our dedicated page.

 The bows we use in our training sessions are three piece, recurve, bows.
 These bows can have different draw weights to suit anyone from children to adults.
 They are referred to as “recurve” because of their shape, when being strung ready for use.
 You may need to see one to appreciate this.